sachaarbonel/reefdb/README.md

 ## Features

 - In-memory storage using a HashMap
-- Support for CREATE TABLE, INSERT, and SELECT statements
+- Support for CREATE TABLE, INSERT, UPDATE and SELECT statements
 - Nom-based parser for SQL-like syntax

 ## Usage